PravalikaPuppala06/Furniture-/README.md

-Developed this project using html,css
+Developed this project using Html,CSS technologies